satyavikas/TwitterSearch/README.md

 # TwitterSearch

-This is a rsearch project aimed at ingesting tweets from Twitter and indexing them in Apache Solr
+This is a research project aimed at ingesting tweets from Twitter and indexing them in Apache Solr